Deploy W&B with Kubernetes Operator

 ```

-Ensure to define variables in your `tvfars` file before you deploy because the `namespace` variable is a string that prefixes all resources created by Terraform.
+Define variables in your `tvfars` file before you deploy because the `namespace` variable is a string that prefixes all resources created by Terraform.

 Both `allowed_inbound_cidr` and `allowed_inbound_ipv6_cidr` also require setting.
 In the module, this is a mandatory input.
 The following example permits access from any source to the W\&B installation.

-3. Create the file `versions.tf`
+3. Create the file `versions.tf`.

 ```bash theme={null}